 Mobile Mini hired Igility in 2017 with three acquired brands and a website nobody on the marketing team could edit.

-The mandate was a brand consolidation, not a redesign.
-Three businesses needed to present as one experience to a national B2B buyer.
+The mandate was a redesign and a brand consolidation.
+Three businesses had to present as one experience to a national B2B buyer.
 150+ locations across the United States, Canada, and the United Kingdom each needed local relevance, served from one central platform.
 The work in front of us was the architecture that could carry the brand for the long term — not just to launch day.

 Nine years later — through four marketing teams, three CEOs, the 2018 Acquia Engage Award for Best Return on Investment, and the July 2020 public-company merger that created WillScot Mobile Mini Holdings — Igility has always been there to help tell the Mobile Mini story.